ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 3️⃣ Fully Managed & Highly Available – No need to manage servers, patch software, or handle failover—DynamoDB is AWS-managed and replicated across AZs.

-4️⃣ Automatic Lock Expiry (TTL Feature) – Prevents stale locks if a Terraform process crashes because it has TTL, unlike RDS or file-based locks that require manual cleanup.
+4️⃣ Automatic Lock Expiry (TTL Feature) – Prevents stale locks if Terraform process crashes, the DynamoDB lock will automatically expire after its TTL (Time-to-Live) period, unlike RDS or file-based locks that require manual cleanup.
+If Terraform stops unexpectedly (crashes, disconnects, etc.), DynamoDB will wait 600 seconds (TTL) from the last recorded operation.
+After that, the lock expires automatically, and Terraform becomes available for other users.

+🔹 If Terraform is running normally, TTL does nothing.
+🔹 If Terraform crashes, TTL ensures the lock doesn't stay forever.

 5️⃣ Cost-Effective & IAM-Based Security – Cheaper than RDS, scales automatically, and uses IAM policies for fine-grained access control, making it more secure and efficient